Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 ImprisonmentUp to 6 months

-Applies to landing or operating on private property without permission
+Applies to landing or persistent low-altitude flight over private property without permission

 ClassificationClass B Misdemeanor